unazed/python-one-liners/assembly-interpreter.md

+status: unfinished, with strange errors; but i don't care to extend on it anymore

-unfinished however it can store variables, allow for extension and do other cool things ig.
+old: unfinished however it can store variables, allow for extension and do other cool things ig.

 turning out to be harder than i thought to compress a nicer `parse_instruction` function into one line, purely because lambdas can't force returns without some fuckery which i have yet to discover